 - 2004 U.S. Court of Appeals, Fifth Circuit

 Tim maintains a national trial and appellate practice.
-He has tried more than 40 cases in state and federal courts located in 25 states.
+He has tried more than 40 cases in state and federal courts in 25 states.
 He also has handled dozens of appeals across the country.
-Tim is often retained by clients in cases that involve significant reputational risk, large damages claims, investigations by government regulators, and/or class allegations.
+Tim is often retained by clients in cases involving significant reputational risk, large damages claims, investigations by government regulators and/or class actions.

-Tim’s peers consistently have ranked him as one of Illinois’ top litigators.
-He has been named an Illinois Super Lawyer each of the last six years and was named one of Illinois’ top 40 lawyers under 40 by the Chicago Daily Law Bulletin in 2011.
+Tim’s peers consistently rank him as one of Illinois’ top litigators.
+He has been named an Illinois Super Lawyer each of the last ten years and was named one of Illinois’ top 40 lawyers under 40 by the Chicago Daily Law Bulletin in 2011.
 Said one competitor who recommended that his client retain Tim to argue an appeal:

 Elliott’s argument was masterful, polished and articulate.… The result speaks for itself: Elliott persuaded the appellate court to reverse the trial court one day after oral argument.

 Tim also actively participates in public service and pro bono work.
-Currently, he serves on the DuPage County Board (which manages a $430 million budget in a county with 950,000 residents) and the board of Metropolitan Family Services of DuPage (one of DuPage County’s largest social services organizations).
-Previously, he served as President of the DuPage Historical Museum Foundation (2010-2014), member of the DuPage Water Commission (2008-2010), and Glen Ellyn Village Trustee (2013-2016).
-Tim regularly is appointed by the Seventh Circuit to represent indigent parties in criminal and civil appeals.
+From 2016-2020, Tim served on the DuPage County Board (which manages a $430 million budget in a county with 950,000 residents).
+He has also previously served on the board of Metropolitan Family Services of DuPage, one of DuPage County’s largest social services organizations, as President of the DuPage Historical Museum Foundation (2010-2014), member of the DuPage Water Commission (2008-2010) and Glen Ellyn Village Trustee (2013-2016).
+The Seventh Circuit regularly appoints Tim to represent indigent parties in criminal and civil appeals.

 - Consumer Financial Protection Bureau v.
-Mortgage Law Group, LLC, et al. Tim is lead trial counsel in an enforcement action filed by the Consumer Financial Protection Bureau in which the CFPB is seeking over $70 million in damages.
+Mortgage Law Group, LLC, et al. Tim is lead trial counsel defending an enforcement action filed by the Consumer Financial Protection Bureau in which the CFPB is seeking over $70 million in damages.
 In April 2016, Tim and a Rathje Woodward team successfully argued that a key portion of the CFPB regulation at issue was invalid because it exceeded the scope of the CFPB’s statutory authority.
 See CFPB v.
 Mortgage Law Group, 182 F. Supp.
 3d 890 (W.D.
 Wis.
 2016).
-Tim defended his clients against the CFPB’s remaining claims in a week-long trial in April 2017, which is awaiting decision.

 - In re College of DuPage.
-In April 2015, the College of DuPage (Illinois’ second-largest higher education institution with nearly 30,000 students) appointed Tim as its outside general counsel.
-At the time, COD faced multiple investigations by state and federal regulators, accreditation bodies, and law enforcement agencies.
-Tim worked closely with the College’s board and administration to respond to those investigations, implement new policies and procedures, and transition to new leadership.
+In April 2015, the College of DuPage (Illinois’ second-largest public higher education institution with nearly 30,000 students) appointed Tim as its outside general counsel.
+At the time, COD faced multiple investigations by state and federal regulators, accreditation bodies and law enforcement agencies.
+Tim worked closely with the College’s board and administration to respond to those investigations, implement new policies and procedures and transition to new leadership.

 - Peter Francis Geraci v.
-Thomas Macey, et al. Nationally recognized attorney Peter Francis Geraci sought $90 million in damages for alleged trade secret misappropriation.
-Tim served as lead trial counsel in an eight-day jury trial.
-The jury found in favor of Tim’s client.
-Tim’s client was also able to recover nearly $100,000 in fees as a sanction against Geraci’s counsel.
+Thomas Macey, et al. Tim served as lead trial counsel in an eight-day jury trial defeating $90 million trade secret case brought by nationally recognized attorney Peter Francis Geraci.
+Tim also recovered nearly $100,000 in fees as a sanction against Geraci’s counsel.

-- Beginning in 2016, Tim served as lead counsel for two national law firms and several of their members in defending over 20 separate state regulatory enforcement actions and additional private class action lawsuits.
-In those actions, the plaintiffs sought tens of millions in damages from the firm’s clients.
-Tim and his team aggressively defended those actions in court, and secured favorable settlements in all of them.
+- Beginning in 2016, Tim defended two national law firms and several of their members in over 20 separate state regulatory enforcement actions and private class action lawsuits seeking tens of millions of dollars.
+Tim and his team aggressively defended those actions and secured favorable settlements in all of them.

 - On behalf of debtor Conseco, Tim successfully challenged over $100 million in claims brought by the company’s former senior management.
 After the bankruptcy court invalidated the claims, Tim argued the case before the Seventh Circuit, which affirmed the lower court’s ruling.
 Dick v.
 Conseco, Inc., 458 F.3d 573 (7th Cir.
 2006).